 The Green Cone is not a composting system at all since it is designed not to produce compost but to provide a convenient, environmental way to dispose of kitchen waste.
-That’s the first source of confusion associated with this item.
+It’s a “solar food waste digester” and that’s the first source of confusion associated with this item.

 Second, there’s the matter of its appearance.
 It looks like an anaerobic composter and it’s constructed like one.
-It consists of a completely enclosed bin that sits 28″ above the ground with a partially open bottom underground.
-Like anaerobic composters, the Green Cone System can be fed any kitchen waste — vegetable scraps, fish, meats, bones and dairy products — except the greasiest and highest-fat items: left-over salad dressing, old mayonnaise, rancid butter and so on.
+It consists of a completely enclosed bin that sits 28 in. above the ground with a partially open bottom underground.
+Like anaerobic composters, the Green Cone System can be fed any food waste — vegetable scraps, fish, meats, bones and dairy products — except the greasiest and highest-fat items: left-over salad dressing, old mayonnaise, rancid butter and so on.

-There is one significant difference between the Green Cone composter and anaerobic composting systems: it’s aerobic!
+There is one significant difference between a solar food waste digester and anaerobic composting systems: it’s aerobic!
 In order to make sense of this, it’s necessary to look at the cone’s construction.

 The Green Cone consists of a double-walled upper cone attached to a deep basket below.
 It’s installed by burying underground the basket and the top inch (3 cm.) of the cone.
 This should be done in a sunny, well-drained location.
 Food dropped into the basket breaks down into primarily water and carbon dioxide.
 Residue builds up so slowly that the basket does not need to be emptied more than once a year.